-In coastal Ecuador city families wait with the mounting dead
+In Ecuador, families wait with their dead as bodies pile up

 Ecuador identified its first case of COVID-19 on Feb.
 29 — a 71-year-old woman who had traveled from Spain — making it one of the first Latin American countries to confirm the arrival of the disease.

-Medical experts fear the disaster brewing in Guayaquil may offer a frightening glimpse of what awaits the region in the coming weeks and months.
+Medical experts fear the disaster brewing in Guayaquil may offer a frightening glimpse of what awaits the region in coming weeks and months.

 “More contagion, more mortality,” said Enrique Acosta, a researcher at the Max Planck Institute for Demographic research in Germany.
 “They are closely intertwined.”